andywer/laravel-js-localization/README.md

 This will generate two files in your target dir
  * `messags.js` contains your translation strings
  * `config.js` contains your exported config values

+Remember that the files needs to be regenerated using `php artisan js-localization:export` every time any translation strings are edited, added or removed.

 Features
 --------